cutright/DVH-Analytics/README.rst

 Documentation
 -------------
-Be sure to check out the `latest release <https://github.com/cutright/DVH-Analytics/releases>`__ for the a PDF manual, which is geared towards the user interface.
+Be sure to check out the `latest release <https://github.com/cutright/DVH-Analytics/releases>`__ for the user manual PDF, which is geared towards the user interface.
 For power-users, `dvha.readthedocs.io <http://dvha.readthedocs.io>`__ contains detailed documentation for backend tools (*e.g.*, if you want to perform queries with python commands).